u-blox/mbed-examples-odin-w2-mbed-3/udp-time-client-wifi/README.md

  - May require you to download Oracle JRE (verified with v1.8.0)
  - During installation select the option to install the "Eclipse IDE for C/C++ Developers"

-2. Install ARM plugins for Eclipse
+2. Install Arm plugins for Eclipse
  - http://gnuarmeclipse.github.io/plugins/install/
  The "Quick links" method described on this page is recommended.
 However we experienced problems with this on some systems.
 If you encounter such problems then we suggest you to follow the "The local archive way" as described further down on the above mentioned page.
  We verified this step with the following zip-archive: